2018 Facilitator Training in Arlington, Virginia

-In July, Arlington parents and community members will have an opportunity to take quality facilitator training locally, right here in Arlington.
+This summer, Arlington parents and community members who have participated in Challenging Racism: Learning How will have an opportunity to take quality facilitator training locally, right here in Arlington.
 This training will prepare you to co-facilitate discussions on race, second language, immigration, the achievement gaps, institutional racism, and other issues related to race and privilege.
 In Challenging Racism: Learning to Lead, we are building knowledge, skills and a supportive network of parents and community people who can talk about race themselves, and lead conversations with others.

 Deeper Knowledge + Hands-On Practice